wodowiesel/PiFunk/README.md

 `-std=c99` (as iso `-std=iso9899:1999` strict)

-`-std=gnu99` with additional gnu extention to c99
+`-std=gnu99` with additional gnu extension to c99

-(or `-std=gnu++17` or 11/14 as you like when using g++)
+(`-std=gnu++17` or 11/14 as you like when using g++)

-`-pedantic-errors` for error console messages if problem between c99 and gnu extentions
+`-pedantic-errors` for error console messages if problem between c99 and gnu extensions

-`-Iinclude ` for using include-directory with headerfiles
+`-Iinclude ` for using include-directory with header files

-`-I/opt/vc/include/` for loading bcm-header folder
+`-I/opt/vc/include/` for loading bcm header folder

 `-L/opt/vc/lib` for loading bcm folder